Gleason grading system: Grading mechanism

 The Gleason grade of architectural pattern is sometimes referred to as the Gleason architectural pattern.

 The Gleason grade is based on tissue architectural patterns rather than purely cytological changes.
 These tissue patterns are classified into 5 grades, numbered 1 though 5.
 Lower numbers indicate more differentiation, with pattern 5 being the least differentiated.
 Differentiation is the degree to which the tissue, in this case the tumor, resembles native tissue.
 Greater resemblance (lower grade) is typically associated with a better prognosis.

 However, the Gleason score is not simply the highest grade (least differentiated) pattern within the tumor.
-Rather, it is a combination of the most two most frequent patterns seen.
+Rather, it is a combination of the two most frequent patterns seen.
 This recognizes that prostatic carcinomas have multiple patterns and that prognosis is more accurately determined by adding the scores of the two most prevalent patterns.
 Using this system, the grades of the most prevalent and second most prevalent patterns (if at least 5% of the total), are added together to yield the overall Gleason score.

 For example, if the most prevalent pattern/grade is 2, and the second most prevalent grade is 1, then the Gleason score is 2+1=3.
 If the neoplasm has only one pattern, the grade of that pattern is doubled to obtain the score.
 For example, if a tumor is entirely grade 1, the Gleason score would be 1+1=2.
 The most differentiated tumor would have the lowest score, Gleason 2 (1+1), while the most undifferentiated neoplasm (not resembling native prostate tissue) would have the highest score, Gleason 10 (5+5).
 Gleason scores range from 2 to 10; by definition there is no score of 0 or 1.

 Cytological differences between normal prostate and neoplastic glands are evident in changes to the typical two cell layers of the gland.
 In prostatic adenocarcinoma, the basal (bottom, usually cuboidal type) cell layer is lost, with only the top layer (usually columnar to pseudostratified) remaining.